beam-cloud/beta9/README.md

   --provider-name "lambda"
 ```

-You can ssh into a VM and paste that cURL command to register the machine to your cluster.
+You can run this install script on your VM to connect it to your cluster.

 ### Manage Your GPU Fleet

+Manage your distributed cross-region GPU cluster using a centralized control plane.

 ```sh
 $ beta9 machine list